-Involving our 10k council tenants and 3k leaseholders is a key priority for the council as a landlord, however the borough is home to 110k households in total, mostly living in the private sector as owner-occupiers or private renters or Housing Association tenants.
+29. Involving our 10k council tenants and 3k leaseholders is a key priority for the council as a landlord, however the borough is home to 110k households in total, mostly living in the private sector as owner-occupiers or private renters or Housing Association tenants.
 It is important that residents in all housing tenures are able to be involved in housing issues in the borough.
 In addition to improving engagement with our own tenants, the council will be considering what further action can be taken to provide further opportunities for other Hillingdon residents to make their views known in relation to housing services.
 One particular aspect that will be taken forward is that post occupancy evaluation of new affordable housing developments will be introduced in respect of both rented and low cost home ownership dwellings.
 We will also explore how we can reach out to private rented sector tenants raising awareness of rights and responsibilities and routes for redress when things go wrong.

-We will: Complete an annual review of Fire Safety Management Plans across the council housing stock Establish a Hoarder's panel mitigate the risk of fire and serious injury Review our structures and processes for engagement during 2021/22 Develop a comprehensive engagement strategy for council tenants and leaseholders.
-Key elements will include: Communication regarding fire and other safety issues

-Involving different groups including vulnerable households and New methods of engagement and service design including use of digital methods Develop specific local resident engagement strategies related to higher risk buildings Complete annual self-assessments against regulatory standards with results being reported to the Cabinet Member for Environment, Housing and Regeneration Deploy a range of methods to capture data, including the use of housing needs surveys, encouraging self-service reporting and gathering data through interactions with tenants.
+We will: Complete an annual review of Fire Safety Management Plans as required for high-risk properties within the HRA Review the Fire Risk Assessment regime for the HRA flatted estate and document procedures for administering and ensuring compliance with the updated process Establish a Hoarder's panel to mitigate the risk of fire and serious injury Review what information is available to tenants and leaseholders, how it is accessed and how bespoke it is for different groups Review our structures and processes for engagement during 2021/22 Develop a comprehensive engagement strategy for council tenants and leaseholders.
+Key elements will include: • Communication regarding fire and other safety issues • Involving different groups including vulnerable households and New methods of engagement and service design including use of digital methods Develop specific local resident engagement strategies related to higher risk buildings Complete regular self-assessments against regulatory standards with results being reported to the Cabinet Member for Environment, Housing and Regeneration Deploy a range of methods to capture data, including the use of housing needs surveys, encouraging self-service reporting and gathering data through interactions with tenants.
 Improve customer insight and understand what our tenants and communities want, including through use of the STAR survey and through learning from complaints.
-A further STAR survey will be completed in Autumn 2021 and thereafter every 2 years.
-Set a baseline for the Regulator of Social Housing's proposed tenant satisfaction measures Consider residents feedback in formulating the future approach to investment in and management of shared areas to deliver attractive, safe and secure environments Analyse complaints and review compliance with the Housing Ombudsman's Complaint Code on a regular basis Identify further opportunities for improved and cost-efficient service delivery online, while identifying safeguards in relation to digital exclusion and vulnerable people.
-Complete post-occupancy evaluation of new affordable housing developments Explore how better to engage private rented sector residents
+A further STAR survey will be completed during 2021/2022 and thereafter every 2 years.
+Set a baseline for the Regulator of Social Housing's proposed tenant satisfaction measures Consider residents feedback in formulating the future approach to investment in and management of shared areas to deliver attractive, safe and secure environments Analyse complaints and review compliance with the Housing Ombudsman's Complaint Code on a regular basis Identify further opportunities for improved and cost- efficient service delivery online, while identifying safeguards in relation to digital exclusion and vulnerable people.

+Complete post-occupancy Explore how better to engage private rented sector

+evaluation of new affordable residents

+housing developments
-- Number of ongoing anti-social behaviour cases - Publication of an annual statement to tenants - Number of complaints received - Percentage of complaints resolved within agreed timescales - Time taken to respond to information requests by the housing ombudsman - Tenant satisfaction that the council listens to their views and takes notice of them - Number of complaints relating to communal areas

-- Tenant overall satisfaction with the service their landlord provides - Completed localised resident engagement strategies for higher risk buildings - Additional processes digitised
+- Number of ongoing anti-social behaviour cases - Publication of an annual statement to tenants - Number of complaints received - Percentage of complaints resolved within agreed timescales - Time taken to respond to information requests by the housing ombudsman - Tenant satisfaction that the council listens to their views and takes notice of them - Number of complaints relating to communal areas - Tenant overall satisfaction with the service their landlord provides - Completed localised resident engagement strategies for higher risk buildings - Additional processes digitised